cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

   - Alriceee
 ---

-Chimera is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.
+Chimera is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app or website to re-apply the exploit after a reboot.

 Chimera is capable of jailbreaking all devices on iOS 12.0 to 12.1.2 and A7 to A11 devices on iOS 12.0 to 12.5.7.

-Due to how semi-untethered jailbreaks work, the app will need to be <router-link to="/resigning-apps">re-signed</router-link> once every 7 days.
+Due to how semi-untethered jailbreaks work, if you are using an A11 or newer device, the app will need to be <router-link to="/resigning-apps">re-signed</router-link> once every 7 days.

 We will use Sideloadly to install the Chimera jailbreak application to your iOS device for use in the next step.